arnoldmanzano/CV/README.md

-## Arnold Manzano
+# Arnold Manzano

 The adventure of puzzles and the thrill of bug-hunting animates me.
 I am an aspiring software developer motivated towards building solutions through code.

-As an electronics engineer designing microchips for almost eight years, I thrived in an environment that demanded an innovative mind and team-centric values.
+As an electronics engineer designing microchips for seven years, I thrived in an environment that demanded an innovative mind and team-centric values.
 Now, I want to fuse those experiences with my passion for programming to re-focus my energy and hunger for problem-solving and continuous learning.

+arnold.manzano@gmail.com

 ## Skills